Ohtani homers early, Angels rally late to beat Rangers 9-7 - KVIA

 Max Stassi added two hits and an RBI for the Angels.
 Touki Toussaint (1-0), who came on for starter Chase Silseth in the fifth, got the win in his Halos debut after allowing two runs in four innings.

-Semien hit a three-run shot to center off Silseth (1-4) in the fourth to give the Rangers a 5-3 lead.
+Semien hit a three-run shot to center off Silseth (1-4) in the fourth to give Texas a 5-3 lead.
 Viloria had a two-run drive to center on a sinker by Toussaint that stayed up in the strike zone to make it 7-4.

-The Rangers took a 2-0 lead in the third on RBI singles by Lowe and García before the Angels went ahead in the home half.
-Gosselin was beaned on a sinker from Glenn Otto, and Andrew Velazquez had a bunt single before Ohtani drove Otto’s 88 mph changeup into the elevated bleachers in center field.
+“We just didn’t execute at the end.
+We had them kind of where we wanted and had it lined up,” manager Chris Woodward said.
+“We had seven on the board pretty early.
+I would have loved to add on in the middle innings, but it was a pretty good night offensively.”

-Otto went five innings and gave up four runs on four hits and struck out five.
-The rookie right-hander is 0-5 in his last seven starts and has not won since June 4.
+Texas right-hander Glenn Otto went five innings and gave up four runs on four hits with five strikeouts.
+The rookie is 0-5 in his last seven starts and has not won since June 4.

 TRAINER’S ROOM

-Angels: RHP Jimmy Herget (right shoulder impingement) could be activated as soon as Sunday.
+Angels: Nevin said Gosselin was “OK” after the game. … RHP Jimmy Herget (right shoulder impingement) could be activated as soon as Sunday.
 He threw two scoreless innings for Double-A Rocket City on Friday.

 ROSTER MOVES